mattgd/ABDayCalculator/README.md

 # ABDayCalculator
-An A/B day schedule calculator.
-It helps you keep your A/B days straight.
+An A/B day schedule calculator that helps you keep your A/B days straight.